Bytez-com/docs/README.md

 # ⚡ Bytez — The Unified Platform for AI Models & Papers

 Welcome to Bytez.
-We make it easy to discover, demo, and deploy state of the art AI, all in one place.
+We make it easy to discover, demo, and deploy state of the art AI.
+All in one place.

 ---